fullzoom59/UIKitMarathon-4/README.md

 # Mixer Table
-* When you click on a cell, it animatedly moves to the first place and a checkmark appears on the right side.
+* When you click on a cell, it animatedly moves to the first place and a checkmark appears on the right side
-* If you click on a cell with a check mark, the check mark disappears.
+* If you click on a cell with a check mark, the check mark disappears
-* The button on the top right animatedly shuffles the cells.
+* The button on the top right animatedly shuffles the cells